flood-io/cli/README.md

 ### 4. Launch a scaled up Flood at Flood IO

 Once you're happy with the operation of your test script, visit https://flood.io to create a Flood.
-Here, you can run your script on up to 50 Flood Chrome instances per Flood node for simulating thousands of browser users.
+Here you can run your script on up to 50 Flood Chrome instances per Flood node for simulating thousands of browser users.

-(**Note** we have plans to expand this CLI to allow running fully scaled Floods directly from the command line)
+(**Note** we plan to expand this CLI to allow running fully scaled Floods directly from the command line)

 ## Usage